The thermodynamics of computational copying in biochemical systems: Results

 Both the cost of biochemcial network and the thermodynamic bound drop as the required accuracy is decreased.
 The irreversible loss of information bounds the work, and lower accuracy implies less information to be lost.
 It is clear from Fig. \ref{fig:tradeoff}\,(C), however, that the two systems have a very different tradeoff between dissipation and accuracy.
 The required free-energy input for the biochemical case diverges as $s \rightarrow 1$ \teoqqq{(${w_{\rm chem}}/{n_{\rm copy}} \approx - 2 p^\prime(1-p^\prime) kT\ln(1-s)$)}, whereas the dissipated work remains finite in an optimal system.
 It is clear that a cell will have to sacrifice some accuracy for the sake of efficiency.
 Even in the limit of low accuracy ($s \rightarrow \frac{1}{2}$) and at $p^\prime=0.5$, the biochemical network is twice as costly as the bound ($\eta \rightarrow \frac{1}{2}$ from above).
 Expanding Eqs.\,\ref{bound} and \ref{w_simple} for $s \rightarrow \frac{1}{2}$ gives ${w_{\rm chem}}/{n_{\rm copy}} \approx 4 kT (s-\frac{1}{2})^2$ for the biochemical network and ${w_{\rm chem}}/{n_{\rm copy}} \approx 2 kT (s-\frac{1}{2})^2$ for the optimal device and protocol.

 \teoeditnewb{The fundamental difference between the biochemical network and an optimal protocol is illustrated in Fig.\,\ref{fig:landscapes}.
-An optimal protocol requires reversible quasistatic manipulation of energy levels.
-In the biochemical network, however, the energy levels are fixed.
-Only the barrier heights and hence the reaction rates are modulated, due to the presence or $R$ or $RL$.
-As a consequence, biasing transitions is more costly in the biochemical system.}
+An optimal protocol requires reversible quasistatic manipulation of \teoresp{(free)}-energy levels \teoresp{over time} \cite{Bennett1982,Bennett2003}.
+In the biochemical network, however, the overall differences in \teoresp{free-energy} between levels are fixed \teoresp{over time, and not slowly varied during a measurement.
+Instead, the receptors selectively catalyse specific reactions dependent on the receptor state.
+Because the free-energy levels, and hence the energetic drive for the copy process, are constant, the cellular copy protocol is energetically more costly than the thermodynamically optimal one.}}

 \teoeditnewb{This difference is particularly intuitive in the limits of low and high copy accuracy for $p^\prime =0.5$.} For the biochemical network, the difference between the fraction of correct copies $s$, and the fraction of incorrect copies $1-s$, is $2(s-\frac{1}{2})$.
 For $ p^\prime =0.5$, in only half of these cases does a reaction occur and so the net number of reactions in the intended direction is $s-\frac{1}{2}$ per copy \teoedit{cycle}.
 Each of these net reactions has a cost given by the driving free energy, $E_s \approx 4(s-\frac{1}{2})kT$, giving an overall cost per copy \teoedit{cycle} of ${w_{\rm chem}}/{n_{\rm copy}} \approx 4 kT (s-\frac{1}{2})^2$.
 For an optimal quasistatic protocol, a similar argument can be constructed (see Supplementary Discussion 3), but the average energy offset between the states at which a transition occurs is less than the final offset required by the accuracy, $E_s$.
 In the limit of $E_s \rightarrow 0$, we obtain an average cost of $E_s/2$, rather than $E_s$ as for the biochemical network.